 – Look at your manuscript’s structure in the Corkboard or Outliner view in one pane, while you work on your scene in the other.

 Once you have your screen split the way you want it, the same document will be displayed in both panes.
-Click in the header or text area of the second Editor pane and select (in the Binder) the file you’d like to view in that pane.
+Click in the header or text area of an Editor pane and select (in the Binder) the file you’d like to view in that pane.
 As mentioned earlier, you can choose another text document, a file from your Research section (text document [shown below], web page, photo), or even the Outliner or Corkboard.

 Removing the Split

 To exit split screen, click the No Split button (empty square button) on the pane you want to keep working on.
 On the Mac, it’s the same button you clicked to enter split screen.
 On Windows, the right-most of the two buttons changes to No Split when you enter split screen.